KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 PIE: \*bʰolh₃yo- "leaf" (IEW: 122)
 COGN: Lat. _folium_, Gr. _phýllon_
 SEE: [\*blātu- "flower"](#blatu)
 ETYM: The fact that the vocalism of OIr. does not agree with the (expected) o-grade in Gr. and Lat. presumably shows that these are parallel formations from the root \*bʰelh₃-.
 The laryngeal probably dropped before \*y in PIE (Pinault's rule).
+In Gaulish, the same root is probably found in toponyms such as _Billio-magus_ (> Fr. _Billom_).
+Pr. _bilha_ "tree-trunk" may be from the (unattested) Gaulish reflex of this word.
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="bena">\*benā, \*bena "woman" (n)</a>
 GOID: OIr. _bé_ [n], _ben_ [f], _mná_ [gen.sg.]